Hit enter after type your search item

 After SB reverse() method: omeD esreveR gnirtS

-So, simply using the:
+So, simply use the:

 Str.reverse()